-- 6.1 Non-domestic lighting is different from normal domestic lighting because it tends to have a greater impact and you may be obligated under a 'duty of care' or insurance needs to provide lights for other users than just yourself.
+Non-domestic lighting is different from normal domestic lighting because it tends to have a greater impact and you may be obligated under a 'duty of care' or insurance needs to provide lights for other users than just yourself.
 It will also often be on a larger scale, use multiple light sources and be more complex.
-This means that you need to consider a professionally led design because you may need to achieve more precise levels of illuminance, reduce pollution and light to meet the needs of your users.
+This means that you need to consider a professionally led design because you may need to achieve more precise levels of illuminance and reduce pollution and light to meet the needs of your users.
 This can be more complicated than ordinary 'off the shelf' domestic lighting and may need professional input from a qualified lighting designer.
 For some small low-level schemes where domestic lights of around 500 lumens are used in small numbers and small areas, the domestic lighting guidance may be sufficient.

-- 6.2 Information on good lighting practice is provided on these areas in the following sections.
-Further advice from Planning officers can also be sought.
-Non-domestic lighting will generally include (but not limited to).
+Information on good lighting practice is provided on these areas in the following sections.
+Further advice from Planning Officers can also be sought.
+Non-domestic lighting will generally include (but is not limited to):

-- Roads and walkways

-- Public areas

-- Sports

-- Small Business Commercial